awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-custom-domains-prerequisites.md

       -----END CERTIFICATE-----
       ```

-   1. For **Certificate private key**, type or paste your PEM\-formatted certificate's private key\.
+   1. For **Certificate private key**, enter or paste your PEM\-formatted certificate's private key\.
 The following shows an abbreviated example of such a key\.

       ```
       -----BEGIN RSA PRIVATE KEY-----